Natanel-Shitrit/Server-Redirect-Plus/README.md

 # Server-Redirect-Plus

 ## What is 'Server-Redirect+'?
-'Server-Redirect+' is an interactive, auto-updated Server-List that can contain all of your CS:GO game servers, advertise them and let players hop between them!
+'Server-Redirect+' is an interactive, auto-updated Server-List that can contain all of your CS:GO game servers, advertise them and let players hop between them from a game menu, with just 1 click!

+With 'Server-Redirect+' you can see real time information about each server in the server-list.\
+You can categorize, sort and view the servers however you like, with a formattable menus and more features.

+Advertise your servers with dynamic advertisements, print the real time information.\
+You can set an interval for the advertisement to post every x seconds and even print on events such as map change or when there are certian number of players in the server.

 ## Demonstration Video
 [![Server-Redirect-Plus Demonstration Video](http://img.youtube.com/vi/fOj7ho6Y-6I/0.jpg)](http://www.youtube.com/watch?v=fOj7ho6Y-6I)